zyang1580/PDA/README.md

 # PDA
-This is an implemention for our SIGIR 2021 paper "Causal Intervention for Leveraging Popularity Bias inRecommendation" based on tensorflow..
+This is an implemention for our SIGIR 2021 paper "Causal Intervention for Leveraging Popularity Bias inRecommendation" based on tensorflow.

+coming soon......